susanaviruglio/queens-coffee/README.md

 [Queen's Coffee, Have a look here!](https://susanaviruglio.github.io/queens-coffee/)

-Queen's Coffee is website which has a memory game to entertain the everybody and to test their memory.
-The only purpose of this project is just Educational.
-The idea of the name came from my favourite music band which is Queen, my favourite colour is pink and also I love coffee, so I decided to mix all this to create this project.
-My main purpose is entertain and challenge everybody who wants to play:
+Queen's Coffee is a website which has a memory game to entertain everybody and to test their memory.
+The purpose of this project is just Educational.
+The idea of the name came from my favourite music band, Queen, my favourite colour is pink and also I love coffee, so I decided to mix all of this to create this project.
+My main purpose is to entertain and challenge everybody who wants to play:

 1. Photos: discover cute coffee faces while you play.
-2. Colours: there are eight different coffee images which I have created all of the with different background colours, two whites, two greens, two pinks and two blues; just to make it more challenging.
+2. Colours: there are eight different coffee images which I have created.
+All of them with different background colours, two whites, two greens, two pinks and two blues; just to make it more challenging.
 3. Explanation: the explanation of how to play the game is just at the home page with just a simple image.
-4. Timer: I have created a timer to make it more challenging and less boring for those who are really fast.
+4. Timer: I have created a timer to make it more competitive and less boring for those who are really fast.

 ### External User Goals